intelygenz/codeconz-lighthouses-engine/README.md

 Considerations:

 - Make sure the bot repository is owned by one of your team members.
-- The project can be public or private.
+- The repository can be public or private.
 - Only one repository is needed per bot.
+- The name of the bot that will show at the [Game Visualizer](https://intelygenz.github.io/codeconz-lighthouses-engine/) will be `{username}-{repository}`.
+E.g. `intelygenz-codeconz-lighthouses-py-bot`

 ## Build an amazing bot!